-- Ingredients to look out for or avoid
+- Ingredients to look out for and which ones to avoid

 - Recipes for natural homemade mouth rinses